beegeiger/besafe/README.md

 -Clone/Download the repo from https://github.com/beegeiger/besafe

--Add "/env" directory to your working directory ($virtualenv env)
+-Add "/env" directory to your working directory ($mkdir env)

 -Create a virtual environment ($sudo python3 -m venv ./env) and activate it ($source env/bin/activate)